benlue/coServ/README.md

 A new concept called **wcomp** was introduced in v0.10.0.
 With **wcomps**, you can package sophisticated UI designs into a component which is ready to be re-used anywhere in your websites.

 Conceptually, wcomps are very similar to [web components](http://webcomponents.org/) except that wcomps do not use shadow DOM and do not require polyfill or native support from browsers.
 Wcomps are also similar to blocks.
 The main difference between **wcomps** and **blocks** is that wcomps are not bound to any specific contents.

+## Issues about multiple websites
+If you run multiple websites on coServ, you may have problems of loading images from other websites.
+That's because the root path of static files (such as images) from various websites are all pointed to '/'. coServ has no way to know '/' is belonging to which website.

+v0.10.4 has a solution for this.
+If you're hosting multiple websites on coServ, you should refer to images (and other static files) with the '/**$website_code_name**/cont/' prefix and that should solve the problem.

 ## Documentation